I admit it, I used to be a SiteGround fanboy.

 🔵 Which 5 cloud hosting providers do they use?

 DigitalOcean, Vultr, Linode, Google Cloud, and Amazon (AWS).
-Their DigitalOcean plan is most popular, cheapest, and is what I use.
+Their DigitalOcean plan is the most popular, and cheapest.

 🔵 What is Cloudways' pricing structure?